Designing Shotokans

 Grab yourself a nice glass of ice-less water, this is gonna be a long one.

 What’s a self-respecting “fake” fighting game art project, without some shotokan fighters?
 The Stars of Standard, Deacons of Default.
 You’d think they’d be easy to design, and you wouldn’t be completely wrong.
-But the ones I’ve worked on for a project by Cheezopath, along with Tibi’s own work on it, are for a project where we ask “What if Street Fighter had never been made, and something else had come out instead?”.
+But the ones I’ve worked on for a project by Cheezopath, along with generous help from Tibi’s on it, are for a project where we ask “What if Street Fighter had never been made, and something else had come out instead?”.

 How do we make characters that “feel” like the real classics, without looking derivative, and maybe could’ve been made back in the day, if things had turned out just slightly differently?
 Those are some big shoes to fill, even for shotos that are barefoot most of the time.